 The first person to catch a carp of the nominated size | Suzuki Engine package valued at $24,000

 Combined length size winners – 2 x Quintrex Boat and Yamaha Engine Packages valued at $10,000 each

 All rural areas are inhabited by wildlife such as Snakes and Lizards, so be wary of venomous snakes such as Brown, Tiger and Red-bellied black.

 Always carry your Victorian fishing license, FishingMad encourages ‘catch & release’ of all native species to help maintain the water quality within the lake however European Carp must not be returned.

+Thank you for visiting Lake Nagambie Fishing Guide.
 If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at email@example.com with specific details in the email.
 Please also feel free to share any fishing pictures you have from this location with us.
 Thank you